Getting Started with Sonador

 - Clone the Sonador Examples repository and load the "Getting Started" notebook, which shows how to interface with the Sonador server and database (Orthanc image server), upload DICOM files, and fetch pixel data in a variety of formats.

 This tutorial assumes that you are familiar with containers, Docker, and Docker Compose.
-For additional information about using Docker for software development, please refer to Docker for Software Developers or Continuous Integration with Docker (a self-paced video course available from Udemy).
+For additional information about using Docker for software development, please refer to Container Driven Development and the "First Steps" and "Software Development" resources on the Engineering of Oak-Tree page.

 Architecture and Components

 Sonador is designed as a cloud native application that provides microservices for medical images, file storage, ETL, and data streaming.
-It uses the following open source components:
+It can be deployed to public cloud, on-premise within a hospital or clinic, within edge, or for development.
+This article focuses on the deployment of a development environment via Docker Compose.

-- Orthanc: light-weight and extensible PACS server which provides a REST and DICOMweb interface for medical image management.
+Orthanc: light-weight and extensible PACS server which provides a REST and DICOMweb interface for medical image management.

-- S3 Storage Plugin: plugin for the Orthanc that allows for it to use MinIO or Amazon S3 for storing medical image pixel data, attachments, and other associated files
+S3 Storage Plugin: plugin for the Orthanc that allows for it to use MinIO or Amazon S3 for storing medical image pixel data, attachments, and other associated files.

-- PostgreSQL Plugin: plugin for Orthanc that allows for it to use PostgreSQL as a metadata cache
+PostgreSQL Plugin: plugin for Orthanc that allows for it to use PostgreSQL as a metadata cache

-- Advanced Authentication Plugin: used by Orthanc to communicate with the Sonador web application and authorize access to medical imaging resources
+Advanced Authentication Plugin: used by Orthanc to communicate with the Sonador web application and authorize access to medical imaging resources.

-- Sonador Python Plugin: used for synchronizing the imaging server configuration with Sonador and integrating Orthanc with Kafka
+Sonador Python Plugin: used for synchronizing the imaging server configuration with Sonador and integrating Orthanc with Kafka.

-- AirFlow: open source ETL platform for data processing, used by the Sonador ecosystem to provide AI Orchestrator capabilities
+AirFlow: open source ETL platform for data processing, used by the Sonador ecosystem to provide AI Orchestrator capabilities.

 System Requirements and Prerequisites